aws/aws-sdk-js-v3/packages/middleware-stack/README.md

 ## Removing Middleware

-You can remove middleware by name 1 at a time:
+You can remove middleware by name one at a time:

 ```javascript
 stack.remove("Middleware1");